deep-diver/LLM-As-Chatbot/README.md

                             --model-name "alpaca-lora-7b" \
                             --max-workers 1 \
                             --mode-[cpu|mps|8bit|4bit|full-gpu] \
-                            --local_files_only
+                            --local_files_only \
+                            --serper-api-key "YOUR SERPER API KEY"
     ```

-3. Supported Discord Bot commands
+4. Supported Discord Bot commands

     There is no slash commands.
 The only way to interact with the deployed discord bot is to mention the bot.
 However, you can pass some special strings while mentioning the bot.

     - **`@bot_name help`**: it will display a simple help message
     - **`@bot_name model-info`**: it will display the information of the currently selected(deployed) model from the [`model_cards.json`](https://github.com/deep-diver/LLM-As-Chatbot/blob/main/model_cards.json).
     - **`@bot_name default-params`**: it will display the default parameters to be used in model's `generate` method.
 That is `GenerationConfig`, and it holds parameters such as `temperature`, `top_p`, and so on.
-    - **`@bot_name user message --max-new-tokens 512 --temperature 0.9 --top-p 0.75 --do_sample --max-windows 5`**: all parameters are used to dynamically determine the text geneartion behaviour as in `GenerationConfig` except `max-windows`.
+    - **`@bot_name user message --max-new-tokens 512 --temperature 0.9 --top-p 0.75 --do_sample --max-windows 5 --internet`**: all parameters are used to dynamically determine the text geneartion behaviour as in `GenerationConfig` except `max-windows`.
 The `max-windows` determines how many past conversations to look up as a reference.
-The default value is set to `3`, but as the conversation goes long, you can increase this value.
+The default value is set to `3`, but as the conversation goes long, you can increase this value. `--internet` will try to answer to your prompt by aggregating information scraped from google search.
+To use `--internet` option, you need to specify `--serper-api-key` when booting up the program.

 ### Context management

 Different model might have different strategies to manage context, so if you want to know the exact strategies applied to each model, take a look at the [`chats`](https://github.com/deep-diver/LLM-As-Chatbot/tree/main/chats) directory.
 However, here are the basic ideas that I have come up with initially.
 I have found long prompts will slow down the generation process a lot eventually, so I thought the prompts should be kept as short as possible while as concise as possible at the same time.
 In the previous version, I have accumulated all the past conversations, and that didn't go well.

 - In every turn of the conversation, the past `N` conversations will be kept.
 Think about the `N` as a hyper-parameter.
 As an experiment, currently the past 2-3 conversations are only kept for all models.
-- (TBD) In every turn of the conversation, it summarizes or extract information.
-The summarized information will be given in the every next turn of conversation.

 ### Currently supported models